AnesSAD/Pitting_corrosion-CNRS/README.md

 ...
 ```

+## Image pre-processing
+In one hand, the full resolution of images are 2448x2452.
+In another hand the average size of a particle is about tens of pixels maximum.
+The size ratio between the full resolution and the size of a particle emerges an imbalance problem making the segmentation of particle very difficult.
+For this reason, we sliced each image into multiple smaller images of 224x224 that can be used to train the model.
+Therefor, particles occupy a much more amount of pixels in the image and facilitate the training.
+The inference will be made on each slice separately before reconstructing the whole image.

 ## How to use it

+### Model training
-After corretly structuring you dataset file, execute the training with the following line in you terminal.
+After correctly structuring you dataset file, execute the training with the following line in you terminal.

 ```bash
 pip install -r requirements.txt